Iceland is famous for being extremely expensive, but it cannot stop us from trying its specialties.

 3. Dried fish – Harðfiskur

 During my road trip to Iceland, I noticed that dried fish is sold everywhere.
-You can either find it at the supermarket, or souvenir shop, or fish markets.
+You can either find it at the supermarket, souvenir shop, or fish markets.

 4. Icelandic meat soup – Kjötsúpa